 Rinsed the grapes off in a colander.

 Simply Delicious suggests halving the grapes, I sliced them into thin rounds instead since that’s how I used to do it in my restaurant days for our chicken salad sandwich, and it’d been a while since I’d done them that way.
 No seeds to remove, since in 2017 it’s much more difficult to even find grapes with seeds.

 This was maybe even just one banana–the first one I sliced on more of a bias and the pieces looked strange.
 I gave those to Adam and tried again with normal slices.
 I chose to use slightly green bananas since I was making this on Friday night to serve Sunday morning, and I wanted the bananas to stay as fresh and appealing as possible.

 Two layers down–I got to bust out one of my big glass bowls for this one, haven’t gotten to use them for a while.
-This was part of a 10-piece nested set I got for our wedding–Crate and Barrel doesn’t have the one I have anymore according to their website, but these are similar (and include lids).
+This was part of a 10-piece nested glass mixing bowl set I got for our wedding from Crate & Barrel–they’re nice for display purposes, but I tend to use metal bowls for mixing more than glass.